hammal/cbadc/docs/source/auto_examples/b_general/plot_c_downsample.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 155-159
+GENERATED FROM PYTHON SOURCE LINES 157-161

 FIR Filter With Downsampling
 ----------------------------

-Next we repeat the initalization steps above but for a downsampled estimator
+Next we repeat the initialization steps above but for a downsampled estimator

 ..
-GENERATED FROM PYTHON SOURCE LINES 159-171
+GENERATED FROM PYTHON SOURCE LINES 161-173

 .. code-block:: default
-   :lineno-start: 160
+   :lineno-start: 162

     digital_estimator_dow = FIRFilter(